pablosecuen/react-challengue/README.md

 3. **Payment Gateway Integration**: Integrated MercadoPago's payment gateway into the application, allowing users to make secure online payments for their purchases.

+3.**Seo Dinamic features JSON-LD**: added metadata to html, and a dynamic function GenerateMetada por details product page with a  JSON-LD structure and scripting to ensure html setting

 ---